 Several countries and territories are not participating in the WHTI, and the U.S. Passport Card cannot be used when entering the U.S. from these places even though they are considered part of the Caribbean.
 These are:

 One important point, not to be overlooked, is that the U.S passport card is REAL ID compliant.
 This means it’s a valid ID for the TSA to get you onto a domestic flight, to allow you into a federal building and even a to get a drink (maybe).

 So that leaves the question – should you get one?
 Personally, I didn’t.
-For one thing, a U.S. passport card isn’t free, but it does cost less that a passport book.
+For one thing, a U.S. passport card isn’t free, but it does cost less than a passport book.

 Adult Renewal Applicants (16 and Older):